devgeniem/silverbullet-kitchensink/README.md

 - Use Redux and React Router along with Sails routing

 ## Work in progress
-- finish login-rework branch
 - activation screen for entering activation code
 - finish registration page
 - generate user login on successful auth and save to session
 - tie todoItems - model to user
 - set policies to require authentication everywhere
 - documentation and code review
+- facebook / google / twitter etc login/register

 ## Technologies used
 - Sails